GiuliaSiffredi/java-exercises/4-ws-db/README.md

 ws-db
 =====

-A Spring rest webservice with jdbcTemplate and Lombok
+A Spring-boot rest webservice with jdbcTemplate and Lombok

 Setup